jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 ---

 Over the New Years break, I built a little console app to help with my new practice of engineering daybook.
-Engineering daybooks are the practice of document what happened in a day.
+Engineering daybooks are the practice of documenting what happened in a work day.
 If you have read the [Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) the practice is discussed in Topic 22.

-For the past year and a half I've worked at a company that has very rigorous time tracking.
-Basically every minute of my work day (except for a 30 minute bucket we just get as "break time") needs to be logged specifically to some piece of work in the time tracking system.
-Even meetings need to be logged to specific tasks and projects.
-The current time entry system just lets me add a total time behind each task for a day.
-It makes it tough to enter time, especially on days with lots of meetings when I need to context switch a lot.

-It's just the way my current job is.
-So, I just need a better way to deal with it.

-I had thought about installing more full-featured time tracking software on my machine in a Docker container, but it seemed like overkill.
-All I need to do is just keep a list of what I did for a day.

 ## Engineering Daybook

 I started keeping an engineering daybook about a month ago, but haven't been too consistent yet.
-I kept the daybook really in two sections, first was specific times I did things (for the previously mentioned time tracking).
+I kept the daybook really in two sections, first was specific times I did things, for reasons I metion later.
 The second was just notes around things I had done.

 With time tracking, the problem was just when I put down what I did around specific times, I'd have to go through my log and try tally everything up.